Corporations, foundations answer call to help students

 Contributions from new and existing foundations and corporate partners play key role in supporting students during COVID-19

-Clark College Foundation raised nearly $2 million since March to support the college and its students, including changes resulting from the novel coronavirus pandemic.
+Clark College Foundation raised nearly $2 million since March to support students and the college due to the novel coronavirus pandemic.
 The funding is part of the foundation’s $35 million Promising Pathways: The Campaign for Clark College.

 The nonprofit secured nearly $500,000 since the beginning of March earmarked specifically to support students in need due to COVID-19.
 That amount rose to $800,000 by the end of the campaign in June 2022.
 Funds enable the foundation to provide scholarships, technology resources and equipment for programs.
 Support is also available via emergency grants for students in crisis.

 Contributions from new and existing foundations and corporate partners have been key in assisting students during these difficult months.

 “We’ve not seen this level of activity from foundations and corporations for years,” said Kathy Chennault, director of development, corporate and foundation relations.
 “Existing partners have stepped forward to ask how they can help during this critical time.
 We’re also building relationships with first-time individual donors and new foundations and corporate partners.
 Their commitment is truly inspiring.”